gnugat/gnugat.github.io/_sculpin/source/_posts/2016-07-27-mars-rover-event-sourcing-package.md

     * extracting [Orientation](/2016/07/13/mars-rover-landing-orientation.html)
 * created [LandRoverHandler for the actual logic](/2016/07/20/mars-rover-landing-event.html)

-In the last article, We wrote some Event Sourcing code:
+In the last article, we wrote some Event Sourcing code:

 * `Event`, a Data Transfer Object (DTO) that contains the name and the data
 * `AnEventHappened`, which is actually an `Event` factory